jinwoov/Ops401/Reading-notes/reading26.md

-# Is Cybersecurity Automation The Future?
+# Setting up Splunk SIEM

 - Automation is driven to be industry standards
 - Automation can be used to detect and scan dvices on the enterprise network